AviatrixSystems/Docs/HowTos/site2cloud.rst

 Jumbo Frame
 -------------

 Jumbo Frame improves the performance between Aviatrix Transit gateway  or an OCI Transit Gateway and CloudN.
 This feature is only supported for AWS and OCI; Azure and GCP do not support Jumbo frame.
+To configure:

-To configure, go to Site2Cloud > select a connection and click **Edit**.
+1. Navigate to Site2Cloud > select a connection and click **Edit**.
+#.
 Scroll down to Jumbo Frame and click **Enable**.

 Clear Sessions
 -------------------

-Clear Session allows to reset all the active sessions on a selected Site2Cloud connection.
-To clear, navigate to SITE2CLOUD > select a connection and click EDIT.
+Clear Session allows to reset all the active sessions on a selected Site2Cloud connection:

+1. Navigate to Site2Cloud > select a connection and click **Edit**.
-Scroll down to Clear Sessions and click CLEAR.
+#.
+Scroll down to Clear Sessions and click **Clear**.

 Periodic Ping